-Placing your child for adoption is a very loving and difficult decision.
-There are many things you must consider to make the best decision for you and your child.
+Placing for adoption is a very loving, but difficult decision.
+There are many things you must consider to make the best decision for you.
 Here are some important questions you should ask yourself.

 Yes!
 With most adoption agencies you can choose a family friend, acquaintance or someone who has been recommended to you, even someone in another state.
 Or you can choose from couples screened by your agency who have been waiting to become parents.

-How much contact can I have with my baby after birth and after adoption?
+How much contact can I have after adoption?

-You may have as much contact with your baby at the hospital as is comfortable for you.
+We touched on that a little bit, but you may have as much contact at the hospital that is comfortable for you.
 In most places, you can choose an open adoption that allows for ongoing visits, or you can choose a less open adoption in which your updates come through letters and pictures arranged through your agency.
-Adoptive families respect your need to know that your child is well cared for.
+Adoptive families respect whatever you decide.

 Does the father have any rights?